minvws/nl-covid19-notification-app-backend/docs/technical-designs/international-interoperability-technical-design.md

 	[OriginTransmissionRiskLevel] [int] NOT NULL,
 	[TransmissionRiskLevel] [int] NOT NULL,
 	[ProcessingState] [int] NOT NULL,
-	CONSTRAINT [PK_ExternalTemporaryExposureKeys] PRIMARY KEY CLUSTERED
+	CONSTRAINT [PK_TemporaryExposureKeys] PRIMARY KEY CLUSTERED
 	(
 		[Id] ASC
 	)
 )
 ```

-### Workflow: DailyKeys (new)
+### Interop: DiagnosisKeys (new)

-This table holds fully normalized, validated, stuffed and valid keys from all sources (NL & EU Federation Gateway).
+This table holds fully cleaned, validated, stuffed and valid keys from all sources (NL & EU Federation Gateway).
 This table is the source of truth for the *EksEngine* and *InteropPubishingEngine*.

 Keys stored in this table will always be published to an EKS (Exposure Key Sets) AND to IKS (Interop Key Sets).
 Keys which are not to be distributed are published to the ϵ sets.
+Note: keys with TRL of none will never be added to the DiagnosisKeys table.

 Once published to both destinations keys are deleted from this table.

 ```
-CREATE TABLE [dbo].[DailyKeys] (
+CREATE TABLE [dbo].[DiagnosisKeys] (
 	[Id] [bigint] IDENTITY(1,1) NOT NULL,
 	[KeyData] [varbinary](32) NOT NULL,
 	[RollingStartNumber] [int] NOT NULL,